Aylamccarthy/home-library/README.md

 ![Program mockup]

 The Home Library App was created as Portfolio Project #3 (Python Essentials) for Diploma in Full Stack Software Development at [Code Institute](https://www.codeinstitute.net).
-It allows users to manage their personal book libraries, view, add, edit, and remove books.
+It allows users to manage their personal/family book libraries, view, add, edit, and remove books.

 Project purpose was to build a command-line python application that allows user to manage a common dataset about a particular domain.